mattpopa/mattpopa.github.io/content/posts/helm_hooks_manage_secrets.md

   apiGroup: rbac.authorization.k8s.io
 ```

-### Pre-Upgrade/Install Hook: Deleting the Secret and SecretStorageClass
+### Pre-Upgrade/Install Hook: Deleting the Secret and SecretProviderClass

 We're using pre-upgrade and pre-install hooks because typically we're using `helm upgrade --install`
 in our CIs to deploy applications, and we want to cover both cases.